 Filtering Traffic

-Modern applications often generate hundreds or even thousands of requests, which might pollute your session list with lots of unwanted information.
-This article reveals some of the options you can use to filter the captured traffic or lower the amount of captured traffic.
+Modern applications often generate hundreds or thousands of requests, polluting your session list with unwanted information.
+This article reveals some options to filter the captured traffic or lower the amount of captured traffic.

 Filters